 The only way someone can collect the money from the umbrella insurance coverage is to sign a release that blocks them from suing you ever again over the matter.
 They always agree to those terms.

-The rub is the have to ask for it.
+The rub is they have to ask for it.
 Insurance companies are not obligated to tell anyone that their client has umbrella coverage, but they have to be honest when asked.
-A lawyer who knows what they are doing will ask, and our firm has benefited from knowing when to ask.
+A personal injury attorney who knows what they are doing will ask, and our firm has benefited from knowing when to ask.